starlight-go/starlight/README.md

 ## Types

-Skyhook automatically translates go types to starlark types.
+Starlight automatically translates go types to starlark types.
 The types supported are strings, bools, and any int, uint, or float type.
 Also supported are structs, slices, arrays, and maps that use the aforementioned types.
 Conversion out of starlark scripts work in reverse much the same way.
 You may also pass in